Albert0i/mysql-vs-redis/README-Part2.md

 ![alt sql update](img/test-sql-update.JPG)

 How brilliant the figures!
 And thanks to my M.2 SSD...
 The overhead on ORM update is obvious; on the other hand raw SQL update is faster than expected.
+Let's look at Redis:

 ![alt redis update](img/test-redis-update.JPG)

+Three times faster than raw SQL, read and update at the same level.

 #### III.
 Read and Delete
+Let's continue with read and delete.

 ![alt sql delete orm](img/test-sql-delete-orm.JPG)

 ![alt sql delete raw](img/test-sql-delete.JPG)